wix/Detox/docs/Introduction.Android.md

 </manifest>
 ```

-> *Refer to the [Detox example app](https://github.com/wix/Detox/tree/master/examples/demo-react-native/android/app/src/main) for an example on this is effectively implemented.*
+> *Refer to the [Detox example app](https://github.com/wix/Detox/tree/master/examples/demo-react-native/android/app/src/main) for an example on how this is effectively implemented.*

 **Note: if properly configured, this in no way compromises the security settings of your app.**